Manishearth/manishearth.github.io/source/_posts/2015-05-03-where-rust-really-shines.markdown

 or use a reference (pointer) to it or its contents.

-In a language like C++ there's only once choice in this situation; that is to clone the vector.
-In a large C++ codebase if I wished to use a pointer I would need to be sure that the vector isn't deallocated by the time I'm done with it, and more importantly, to be sure that no other code pushes to the vector (when a vector overflows its capacity it will be reallocated, invalidating any other pointers to it).
+In a language like C++ there's only once choice in this situation; that is to clone the vector[^1].
+In a large C++ codebase if I wished to use a pointer I would need to be sure that the vector isn't deallocated by the time I'm done with it, and more importantly, to be sure that no other code pushes to the vector (when a vector overflows its capacity it will be reallocated, invalidating any other pointers to its contents).

 For a smaller codebase this might be possible, but in this specific case it could have taken me a while to become sure of this.
 The code was related to the "expansion" portion of compilation, where the AST is expanded to a bigger AST.
 A lot of things change and get